Using information received from the public, registration officers keep two registers:

 - Election staff , political parties, candidates and holders of elected office use the register for electoral purposes.

-- Your local council and the British Library hold copies that anyone may look at under supervision.
-A copy is also held the Electoral Commission, the Boundary Commission (which set constituency boundaries for most elections) and the Office for National Statistics.
+- A copy is also held the Electoral Commission, the Boundary Commission (which set constituency boundaries for most elections) and the Office for National Statistics.

 - The council can use the register for duties relating to security, enforcing the law and preventing crime.
 The police and security services can also use it for law enforcement.